deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 They endured the movie a bit longer, before curiosity finally gnawed its way through Titan’s restraint.
 "That’s all you got to say on it? *‘Shit happens’?* Wasn’t she, like… your high school sweetheart?
 You two’ve been together as long as I’ve known you."

 Adam sighed and turned where he was sitting slightly.
 "What you want me to say?" he asked.
 “I don’t even have it all sorted out in my head right now.
 Okay?
 Maybe I’ll talk about it some, maybe I’ll figure shit out and move on, whatever.
-Right now... yeah.
+Right now...yeah.
 Best I got to say is ‘shit happens’.”

 "Least you sorted fuckin’ Baseball out… OWW!!"
 This time it was Adam’s turn to give Blaczynski a blow upside the head, and this one wasn’t the half-hearted brotherly cuff that Blaczynski managed to attract at least twice a day: it was an open-palmed clout so hard that *everyone* flinched.